bytemind-de/d4-tools/README.md

 ### Ideas to improve it

 - Better support DoT (damage-over-time) skills
-- Add predefined properties (skills, passives, glyphs, paragon nodes etc.) for the user to select
+- Add predefined properties (skills, passives, glyphs, paragon nodes etc.) for the user to select (UPDATE: added BETA in v0.13.1)
 - Add damage groups to automatically switch between close/distant/stunned etc. (UPDATE: added some core types in v0.13.0)
 - Read the data from your actual account via some Blizzard API (d4armory seems to be able to do it, but how???)